velvia/velvia.github.io/_posts/2016-01-22-Scala-Path-Dependent-Types.md

 ---
 layout: post
 title: Scala Path Dependent Types
+tags: [scala]
-date: 2017-01-22
+date: 2016-02-02
 ---

 In the course of working on [FiloDB](http://github.com/tuplejump/FiloDB) and other Scala data apps, we often have to work with data whose types are not known at compile time.
-However, usually we have schemas or other information that tells us, at runtime, what type that data is.
+For FiloDB, for example, a user can ingest data with any schema.
+At runtime, the schema tells us what type each column of data is.
 What are some approaches we can take to work with data like that?

 ## Type classes